RC0907/DeeepFake-Detection/README.md

-Neural Network Model for Deepfake Detection
+Convolutional Neural Network Model for Deepfake Detection

-This repository contains a neural network model trained to detect deepfake images.
+This repository contains a convolutional neural network model trained to detect deepfake images.
 The model is trained on a dataset comprising images generated from popular deepfake platforms and real images taken from TV series and movies.

 Key Features